Words to Know (Cancer Glossary)

 angiogram: a type of X-ray, using a special dye, that helps show blood vessels and blood flow.
 It's also used to identify certain kinds of tumors.

-aplastic anemia: occurs when the bone marrow can't make enough red blood cells.
-This can be due to a viral infection or exposure to certain toxic chemicals, radiation, or medications.
+aplastic anemia: when the bone marrow can't make enough red blood cells.
+This can be due to a viral infection or exposure to some toxic chemicals, radiation, or medicines.

 astrocyte: a cell located in the brain.